FKfarell17108/fsh-universe/README.md

 # FSH (FK Shell) v1.0.0

-> A custom Unix shell built from scratch using TypeScript, designed to offer a unique terminal experience.
+> A custom Unix shell, developed using TypeScript, and designed specifically for FK Universe to deliver a unique terminal experience.

 ---

 ## What is fsh?

-**FSH** (FK Shell) is a full-featured Unix shell developed from scratch using TypeScript and Node.js.
+**FSH** (FK Shell) is a full-featured Unix shell developed using TypeScript and Node.js.
 FSH replaces the default shell (bash/zsh) and provides all standard shell features, such as executing commands, piping, and redirection.

-**Shell** is a program that runs when you open a terminal.
-It reads commands, executes them, and displays the results.
-FSH does all of that, and significantly enhances the experience with features like file browsing, tab-based autocompletion, history management, and much more.
+**Shell** is a program that interprets what we type in the terminal.
+It operates using the REPL (Read, Evaluate, Print, Loop) model.
+FSH is capable of doing all of that, while significantly enhancing the user experience to meet the specific needs of the FK Universe, such as an interactive terminal, a history manager, a trash system, an auto-completion system, and much more.

 ---